microsoft/WhatTheHack/067-FabricLakehouse/Coach/Solution-01.md

 This object of this challenge is to get the students to think about:

-- the data they need to meet the requirements,
+- the data they need to meet the requirements
 - what sources are available
 - how it is licensed
 - how they can land this data automatically in OneLake